GuilleAngulo/portafolio/README.md

 ## Acknowledgments

-* This project started as a continuation to an Udemy Course Project (https://www.udemy.com/master-en-javascript-aprender-js-jquery-angular-nodejs-y-mas/learn/lecture/10151384?start=180#overview).
+* This project started as a continuation to an [Udemy Course Project](https://www.udemy.com/master-en-javascript-aprender-js-jquery-angular-nodejs-y-mas/learn/lecture/10151384?start=180#overview).

 ## Screens